-• ALR - Automatic Locking Retractor If the passenger seating position is equipped with an ALR and is being used for normal usage:

-Only pull the seat belt webbing out far enough to comfortably wrap around the occupant's mid-section so as to not activate the ALR.
+• ALR = Switchable Automatic Locking Retractor (ALR) If the passenger seating position is equipped with an ALR and is being used for normal usage, only pull the seat belt webbing out far enough to comfortably wrap around the occupant's mid-section so as to not activate the ALR.
 If the ALR is activated, you will hear a clicking sound as the seat belt retracts.
 Allow the webbing to retract completely in this case and then carefully pull out only the amount of webbing necessary to comfortably wrap around the occupant's mid-section.
 Slide the latch plate into the buckle until you hear a "click."

 In Automatic Locking Mode, the shoulder belt is automatically pre-locked.
 The seat belt will still retract to remove any slack in the shoulder belt.
-The Automatic Locking Mode is available on all passenger seating positions with a combination lap/shoulder belt.
 Use the Automatic Locking Mode anytime a child restraint is installed in a seating position that has a seat belt with this feature.
 Children 12 years old and under should always be properly restrained in a vehicle with a rear seat.

-- Never place a rear-facing child restraint in front of an air bag.
-A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearfacing child restraint. - Only use rear-facing child restraint in a vehicle with a rear seat.
+• Never place a rear-facing child restraint in front of an air bag.
+A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child

+12 years or younger, including a child in a rearfacing child restraint.

+• Only use a rear-facing child restraint in a vehicle with a rear seat.